cs231n/cs231n.github.io/terminal-tutorial.md

 For more information about [Terminal](https://www.terminal.com/terminals), check out the [FAQ](https://www.terminal.com/faq) page.

 **Important Note:** the usage of Terminal is charged on an hourly rate based on the instance type.
 A medium type instance costs $0.124 per hour.
 You will be granted $5 for free once the account is created.
 We are happy to sponsor each student roughly $10 extra fund for the assignments.
-Please contact [Yuke Zhu](mailto:yukez@cs.stanford.edu) for more information about the fund.
+Please contact [Serena Yeung](mailto:syyeung@cs.stanford.edu) for more information about the fund.
 It is **your responsibility** to keep the charge in mind and to budget it carefully :)